-2. Ensures the completeness of repairs made on media equipment by diagnosing failures, initiating appropriate corrective action, verifying proper operation and installation of repaired components, and evaluating, recommending, and administering the repair process with organizations outside the University.
+2. Ensures the completeness of repairs made on media equipment by diagnosing failures, initiating appropriate corrective action, verifying proper operation and installation of repaired components, and evaluating, recommending, and administering the repair process with organizations inside and outside the University.

 3. Ensures that new equipment is ready for use by receiving, inventorying, testing, connecting, and installing new equipment.

 4. Facilitates the use of distance learning systems by providing training to faculty and staff and assisting in the creation of print and web-based materials with text and graphics to supplement presentation.